drug-design/course/docs/chapters/peptidomimetics.md

 ### Challenges in Non-Peptidic Mimicry

-<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/challenges-non-peptidic-mimicry-44aabfc2'><i class='fa fa-play' aria-hidden='true'></i></button>The de novo design strategy for non-peptidic mimics is an alternative approach for utilizing the information acquired on the reference peptide.
-When a non-peptidic compound is discovered, its scaffold provides the necessary framework to optimize specificity, oral bioavailability and pharmacokinetic properties. {newLine}Advanced computerized molecular design technologies are useful for exploiting optimally the information available and for the design and the synthetic efforts that have to be developed in an integrated manner.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/challenges-non-peptidic-mimicry-7aa49e2e'><i class='fa fa-play' aria-hidden='true'></i></button>The de novo design strategy for non-peptidic mimics is an alternative approach for utilizing the information acquired on the reference peptide.
+When a non-peptidic compound is discovered, its scaffold provides the necessary framework to optimize specificity, oral bioavailability and pharmacokinetic properties.
+Advanced computerized molecular design technologies are useful for exploiting optimally the information available and for the design and the synthetic efforts that have to be developed in an integrated manner.
 Sufficient time might be needed before the breakthrough occurs and patience is needed when inactive molecules are obtained.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.